 In Facebook ads A/B tests, a lower cost-per-click does not automatically mean a lower cost-per-conversion.

-Facebook ads split tests are pure gold for marketers.
+Facebook advertising split tests are pure gold for marketers.
 We’ve discovered fascinating stuff by running A/B tests.
 And I’m going to share the results with you!
 Kaching!

-Facebook Ad Tip #3: Write an Irresistible Headline
+Facebook Advertising Tip #3: Write an Irresistible Headline

 Here’s a troubling statistic: A recent study found that 70% of people never read more than the headline of a Facebook share before commenting and sharing.